BlueMap-Minecraft/BlueMapWiki/wiki/configs/Core.md

 # Core-Config

 > **Info:**
-> When a "default" is mentioned for any option, it is meant that if the option is commented out, that is what BlueMap will use.
+> When a "default" is mentioned for any option, it is meant that if the option is commented out or removed, that is what BlueMap will use as a fallback.
 > This may not be the same as the option that is pre-filled-in.
 {: .info }